NT school curriculum

 The Australian Curriculum recognises that your child develops at different rates to others, has different learning needs, areas of interest and aspirations.
 The curriculum is used flexibly in schools to meet the educational needs of all students.

 Go to the Australian Curriculum website to view the curriculum.

 Your child is assessed both formally and informally.

 Assessment is used for all of the following:

 - informing the next stages of teaching and learning

 - informing your child's report.

 - frequent classroom assessments

-- reading, writing and numeracy in Years 7 and 9 under the National Assessment Program in Literacy and Numeracy (NAPLAN)
+- reading, writing and numeracy in Years 7 and 9 under the National Assessment Program in Literacy and Numeracy (NAPLAN) assessment and reporting

 You child may also be assessed in science, literacy, civics and citizenship and information and communication technology literacy under the National Assessment Program sample assessments.